Peep - Learning Together Programme

 What happens at Peep

-Our virtual groups run in the same way as our face to face groups did.
+Our outdoor and virtual groups run in the same way as our face to face groups did.

 - A warm welcome for everyone with our ‘Hello Song’